PsychoLeo/telecom-paris/README.md

 Hello, my name is Léopold and I am currently (2025) a student at Telecom Paris.
 I follow the MITRO (theoretical computer science) and ACCQ (applied algebra) courses.

 This repository contains the computer science work I did during my scholarship in Télécom Paris (not everything I did, but everything involving personnal work), and the presentations I did as the president of the competitive programming association in 2024/2025.
+Please note that a lot of folders are ignored since they contain courses (slides, past exams, exercices...) and are therefore not relevant.

 ## Structure